discourse/discourse-developer-docs/docs/03-code-internals/19-service-objects.md

 Here’s a recap of what will output `#error` for the different steps:
 - *model*: when the model is an `ActiveRecord` one, it outputs its validation errors.
 Otherwise, it outputs the reason why it failed, probably a `Model not found` error.
-- *contract*: outputs the validation errors followed by the provided parameters.
+- *params*: outputs the validation errors followed by the provided parameters.
 - *policy*: doesn’t output anything for a simple policy.
 When a policy object is used, then it outputs its `reason`.
 - *step*: outputs the message provided to `fail!`.